-- A grocery store fails to clean up a spill and a guest slips and is injured: the failure to clean up the spill is the direct cause of the injury.
+- A grocery store owner fails to clean up a spill and a customer slips and is injured: the failure to clean up the spill is the direct cause of the injury.

 How Long Do I Have To File A Claim?

 Personal injury cases are covered by a statute of limitations, which is a certain amount of time given to file a lawsuit from the date of your injury.

 Florida allows four years to file most personal injury lawsuits, however some causes of action — such as medical malpractice and wrongful death cases — must be filed within two years.

 Contact the Law Offices of John D. Ameen Today

 We work hard to help you obtain a favorable result through settlement negotiations or litigation.
 Phones are answered 24 hours a day, 7 days a week with multiple office locations for your convenience.